charlottehill/KelpPlugin/README.md

 If you just want to use the default lesson with no extra project plugins, leave off the project concept argument.

-For now, you have to have octopiplugin in the same directory as the plugins, but we can change that if you'd like.
+For now, you have to have octopi.py in the same directory as the plugins, but we can change that if you'd like.

 	python offline.py filename.oct plugindirectory lessonname projectconcept(optional)